SoftwareHeritage/swh-fuse/benchmark/README.md

-# 2025-06-20 Detecting languages in TheStackV2, 2000 mounts at once
+# 2025-06-20 Detecting languages in TheStackV2, over 2000 mounts in parallel

 ## 🏭 Setting